k8redfern/cs2XX-ComputerArchitecture/site/topics/transistors-gates/transistors.rst

     * An up arrow is used to signify a positive charge
     * A single horizontal line represents ground --- something with no charge; neutral
-    * Typically, within the context of computer architecture, the voltage between this positive charge and ground is 5V

 .. figure:: vcc_ground.png